A practical guide to transferable tax credits carrybacks and carryforwards

 Introduction

 The Treasury’s final transferability regulations allow corporations to carry transferable tax credits back up to three years, with the ability to offset up to 75% of prior-year tax liabilities.
+Companies may also carry credits forward up to 22 years.

 In our view, this emerging interest in carrybacks reflects market maturity, as both experienced and first-time buyers seek to maximize the value and flexibility of their tax credit investments.
 By leveraging carrybacks, purchasers can expand the total credit volume under consideration, unlocking more favorable deal terms and better overall returns.